Resources

 • Profits are disbursed among members: A cooperative spreads its wealth among its members.
 Therefore, the founding members of a cooperative business do not benefit more than others only because they started the cooperative.
 This may make a co-op an unattractive option for some business owners.

-Steps to Forming a Cooperative
+How to Form a Cooperative Business

-Like any business, starting a cooperative requires dedication and business know-how.
+Like any business, starting a cooperative business requires dedication and business know-how.
 If you are new to the business world, there are professionals out there to assist you throughout the process.
 Also, a cooperative is about its members, so you won’t be alone if you find people who want to join your mission and be part of your success.

-Follow this step-by-step co-op startup guide to get an idea of what it takes to organize a co-op, and where to start.
+Follow this step-by-step co-op startup guide to get an idea of what it takes to organize a co-op and where to start:

 1. Develop the Idea